Philipp-Seifried/Blender-Massive-Boolean/README.md

 ![Parameters](http://www.philippseifried.com/github/massive_bool_params.png)

 The "Massive Boolean" panel has an "Options" sub-panel, which lets you configure which operations should be run after every boolean step.
-By default, every option except for "Merge By Distance" is activated, as this produced the best results in the tests I ran.
+The above screenshot shows the default settings, which generally produced the best results in the tests I ran.
 Depending on what geometry you're trying to combine, activating or deactivating some of the listed operations might work better for you.
+**TIPP:** If you're combining geometry with a lot of perfectly aligned faces, try enabling "Jitter Operand Position" to move every boolean operand by a tiny random offset.

 ![Parameters](http://www.philippseifried.com/github/massive_bool_console.png)